Raise The Roof

 Songfacts®:

 • Luther Campbell (aka Luke) embarked on a solo career shortly after leaving the controversial hip-hop group 2 Live Crew in the early '90s.
 Changin' The Game, his sixth album, was his lowest-charting release, peaking at #49 on the Hip-Hop Albums chart and failing to make the Billboard 200 altogether.
 But it yielded his biggest solo hit: "Raise The Roof."
-It peaked at #26 on the Hot 100 and reached #1 on the rap chart.
+It peaked at #26 on the Hot 100 and reached #1 on the Rap chart.

-• The music video features cameos by Sean "Puffy" Combs, Ice Cube, model Tyler Beckford, and sportscaster Stuart Scott, among others.
+• The music video features cameos by Sean "Puffy" Combs, Ice Cube, model Tyler Beckford, and ESPN sportscaster Stuart Scott, among others.
 Scott, who appeared in other rap videos, including LL Cool J's "Shut Em Down," plays an announcer at the house party who explains how to do the move.
 "Look, it's not that difficult," he says.
 "You just get up, take one hand, the other hand, and just… raise the roof!"

 • This samples the "Theme from King Kong" from the 1976 King Kong remake.
 John Barry, who composed the film's score, was given a writing credit on "Raise The Roof."